JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

 Getting elements from the DOM is a very common operation in JavaScript.
 A class can be applied to multiple elements which is useful to select and apply actions to multiple elements.
-The id attribute must be unique (no two elements can bear the same id in the HTML document) is useful to retrieve a specific element.
+The id attribute must be unique (two elements cannot bear the same id in the HTML document), which is useful to retrieve a specific element.

 Interestingly some of that mechanism is used by shiny to retrieve and manipulate inputs, the argument `inputId` of shiny inputs effectively define the HTML `id` attribute of said input.
 Shiny can then internally make use of functions the likes of `getElementById` in order to get those inputs, set or update their values, etc.